Sundara Kandam: Plot

-Shanmugamani arrives as a Tamil language teacher to a school.
-He is an alumnus of the same school, from where he studied very well, despite his poor background, he was state first in his twelfth (+2) exams.
-He is fooled by the students of twelfth standard, headed by a brilliant, but mischievous student Priya.
+Shanmugamani arrives as a Tamil teacher to a school.
+He is an alumnus of the same school, from where he studied very well, despite his poor background, he was state first in his twelfth standard examinations.
+He is fooled by the students of the current twelfth standard batch, headed by a brilliant, but mischievous student Priya.
 Shanmugamani is irritated by her indiscipline and finds fault for whatever she does.
 But this does not stop Priya to crack pranks on him.
-There is also a student in the same class, who studied in school with Shanmugamani, and has not yet passed +2.
+There is also a student in the same class, who studied in school with Shanmugamani, and has not yet passed twelfth standard.
 Priya's classmates create a fake love letter written by Priya and put it in Shanmugamani's desk.
 Shanmugamani misunderstands that, it is also one of the pranks of Priya, warns her and gives the letter to her.
 But Priya considers that he wrote the love letter and falls in love with him.
 Priya's classmates repeat the mischief again and again and Shangmugamani misunderstands it as Priya's mischief and complaints to the Headmaster, because of which Priya is suspended without any chance to defend herself.

 Later on, Shanmugamani understands that there is no fault with Priya and apologises to her.
 Priya, who also finds the truth insists since both their reputations have been spoiled in the school, it is better that both get into love and marry.
 Scared by her acts, Shangmugamani keeps away from her.
 But Priya does not lose her heart and she chases him to win his love.
 But Shanmugamani insists that it is not a good ethic for a teacher to fall in love with his student and reveals that he is not willing to marry her.
 Priya seeks TC from her school, discontinues her studies and pressures that she is not his student any more and he can marry her.
 Yet Shanmugamani does not yield to her.
 Priya shifts to her friend's home as a paying guest, which is next to Shanmugamani's house and makes her full-time job to love him.
 Unable to resist her torture, Shanmugamani marries a girl named Deivanai from an orphanage, which shocks Priya.